 I hope these tips were helpful to you.

-What other survival tips can you share for parents/people travelling with children?
+What other survival tips for parents/people flying with kids can you share?